CANDI: Hybrid Discrete-Continuous Diffusion Models: Experimental Results

 \subsection{Controlled Generation: QM9}

-\paragraph{Experimental Design} Here, we evaluate CANDI's ability to perform controllable generation using \emph{off-the-shelf} classifiers compared with prior discrete diffusion methods that use specialized diffusion classifiers.
+\textbf{Experimental Design} Here, we evaluate CANDI's ability to perform controllable generation using \emph{off-the-shelf} classifiers compared with prior discrete diffusion methods that use specialized diffusion classifiers.
 Following the QM9 guidance setup \citep{schiff2024simple}, we compare CANDI against their proposed classifier-guided versions of UDLM and MDLM.
-Both baselines train method-specific classifiers by applying their respective corruption kernels to the inputs.
-In contrast, CANDI uses a classifier trained only on clean data, corresponding to an off-the-shelf classifier that requires no diffusion-specific training.
 We train classifiers to predict QED and ring count, and evaluate performance across a range of classifier guidance strengths.
+For more details, see Appendix~\ref{app:sec_6:qm9-details}.

-\paragraph{Evaluation Metrics} For each method, we report the best Pareto frontiers in terms of the target attribute (coherence) and the number of unique, valid molecules (diversity) obtained after a grid search over temperature values.
+\textbf{Evaluation Metrics} For each method, we report the best Pareto frontiers in terms of the target attribute (coherence) and the number of unique, valid molecules (diversity) obtained after a grid search over temperature values.
 Additional training details and temperature sweep results are provided in Appendix~\ref{app:sec_6:qm9-details}, and the QED and ring-count frontiers are shown in Figure~\ref{fig:molecule-frontier}.

-\paragraph{Results} We observe that CANDI strictly dominates MDLM and achieves competitive performance against UDLM, without requiring a specialized classifier.
+\textbf{Results} We observe that CANDI strictly dominates MDLM and achieves competitive performance against UDLM, without requiring a specialized classifier.
 This demonstrates that hybrid diffusion naturally enables classifier-based guidance without the need for specialized classifiers.